felcerreia/Simple-Contact-Forms/README.txt

 4. Form output

 == Changelog ==

+= 1.6.4 =
+* Change tiny bug to catch if there are any senders

 = 1.6.3 =
 * New way of calling reCaptcha with data-sitekey instead of in a jQuery onLoad